 Live video essays seem to be the next big thing.
-They started off a few years ago as optional for some applications, but as of last year Kellogg, Yale, Rotman, BU, Fisher, Sauder, and others all have video essays.
+They started off a few years ago as optional for some applications, but now Kellogg, Yale, Rotman, BU, Fisher, Sauder, and others all have video essays.
 In most cases, applicants have ONE minute to address a surprise question (they DO give you a whole 20 seconds to think first!) pulled from a pool.

 Basically you’ll have three chances to create your video answer, so don’t sweat!
 We mean literally.

 You might be telling yourself, “Well, since I don’t know what the question will be anyhow, there’s no use in preparing,” but that actually couldn’t be father from the truth.
 You’ve got to get comfortable with being in front of the camera.
 So here are FIVE tips to help you get ready: